lephatminh/Briefly/SETUP.md

 # **Briefly - Setup Guide**

-This setup is using Docker to host ElasticSearch Database.
-Please install Docker before proceed.
+This is a guide to setup Elasticsearch database and Backend search API

 ## Installation